Fairfield Halls: As a venue

 The building's concert hall has 1,801 seats (counting the choir stalls), the Ashcroft Theatre has 755, and the Arnhem Gallery is used for standing concerts of up to 400.

-Many famous acts have performed at the Fairfield Halls, including David Bowie, Kraftwerk, Camel, Elton John, the Beatles, Pink Floyd, Stevie Wonder, the Who, Queen, Sister Sledge, Morrissey, Status Quo, Chuck Berry, The Dubliners, Kenny Rogers, Canned Heat, Taste, Free, Genesis, Petula Clark, Mott the Hoople, Wishbone Ash, The Stranglers and Shane Filan of Westlife.
+Many famous acts have performed at the Fairfield Halls, including David Bowie, Kraftwerk, Elton John, John Mayall's Bluesbreakers, the Beatles, Pink Floyd, Stevie Wonder, the Who, Queen, Sister Sledge, Morrissey, Status Quo, Free, Genesis, Petula Clark, Mott the Hoople, Wishbone Ash, The Stranglers and Shane Filan of Westlife.
 Delaney & Bonnie & Friends recorded their live album On Tour with Eric Clapton in the halls, with a band that also featured George Harrison.

 The Nice recorded most of their album Five Bridges live at the concert hall on 17 February 1969, with King Crimson as their opening act for the concert.
+Soft Machine recorded the major part of "Facelift", the opening track of their album "Third", live at the Fairfield Halls on 4 January 1970.
+Family performed there in July 1970 and recorded their concert, eventually releasing recordings of three previously unavailable songs and a non-album single from that concert on their November 1970 album Anyway.
 Free recorded part of their album Free Live! at the venue on 13 September 1970.
 Rat Scabies and Captain Sensible of the Damned both worked as toilet cleaners at Fairfield Halls, Captain Sensible remarking that he was inspired to take music more seriously after witnessing a T. Rex concert there.
+Sensible referenced his employment at the venue in his song "Croydon".
 Morecambe and Wise's appearance at the halls in 1973 was filmed, the only time that their live stage act was recorded.
 In March 1980, the halls hosted the inaugural concert of the Salvation Army's International Staff Songsters.

-Fairfield Halls was also used for British professional wrestling for many years, with various cards having been featured on ITV's World of Sport in the 1970s and 1980s.
+Fairfield Halls was also used for British professional wrestling for many years, with various cards having been featured on ITV's World of Sport in the 1970s and 1980s and the second season (1987-1988) of the later standalone "Wrestling" show.
+In particular All Star Wrestling treated the venue as a showcase location for major cards from 1985 to the mid 2010s.
+A pilot episode of World of Sport Wrestling was filmed there in 2013.
+The stage was mechanically lowered to floor level especially for wrestling shows with extra ringside seating places on the stage around three sides of the ring.
+This was stored in the corridors leading to the front row entrances when the venue was not in wrestling mode.
 Fairfield has featured as a location in many films, TV productions and commercials.
 It was featured in the opening titles of the BBC sitcom Terry and June.

 Fairfield Halls is also notable for being the location of a Tangerine Dream concert on 31 October 1982, only a week before the recording of their live album, Logos Live.
 It was also the venue for Part 2 of their 1975 live/studio album Ricochet.